isu-digital/digital-collections-template/README.md

+# Changelog
+Commented out "view on map" buttons in _includes/item/child/compount-item-download-buttons.html and _includes/item/download-buttons.html as temporary fix for only first lat/long appearing on map (lsulli12, 2024/12/13)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.